Pulkit-Khandelwal/purple-mri/README.md

 ## Other scripts
 ### Intensity-based volumetric template building
 We build intensity-based volumetric templates using the [greedy](https://sites.google.com/view/greedyreg/about?authuser=0) tool.
-The required binaries (for Linux) and the scripts are located in the the `intensity_template` within the `scripts` directory.
+The required binaries (for Linux) and the scripts are located in the `intensity_template` within the `scripts` directory.
 Follow the instructions [here](https://github.com/Pulkit-Khandelwal/purple-mri/blob/main/scripts/intensity_template/README.md).

 ### Ex vivo and in vivo registration
 Script `exvivo_invivo_greedy_registration.sh` to register in vivo (t1w) and ex vivo (t2w) MRI is located in the folder `scripts`.
 We use [greedy](https://sites.google.com/view/greedyreg/about?authuser=0) to register the segmentations of in vivo aseg+aparc labels derived from FreeSurfer and 10-label initial deep learning segmentation of postmortem MRI.
-The warps are then used to regsiter the MRIs.
+The warps are then used to register the MRIs.

 ### Perform GLM analyses
 We perform vertex-wise analysis in `fsaverage` space to fit a generalized linear model (GLM) between cortical thickness (mm) and with global ratings of amyloid-β, Braak staging, CERAD, and semiquantitative ratings of the medial temporal lobe (MTL) neuronal loss and tau pathology, with age, sex and postmortem interval (PMI) as covariates.
 You can follow the steps detailed [here](https://github.com/Pulkit-Khandelwal/purple-mri/tree/main/glm).
 The same can be repeated for the Deformation-based morphometry.